-- It is best that you sort your garments into loads of similar items, and loads that take similar times to dry, before placing them in the dryer.
-Heavier items (eg towels, t-shirts and sheets) are best dried separately from lightweight items (eg synthetics and shirts).
-This prevents the possibility of some garments becoming over-dried whilst others are still damp.
+- We recommend sorting your garments before placing them into the dryer.
+Sort into loads of similar items, and loads that will likely take similar times to dry.
+Heavier items (eg towels, and flannelette sheets) are best dried separately from lightweight items (eg synthetics, polyester-cotton sheets and shirts).
+This prevents the possibility of some items becoming over-dried whilst others are still damp.
 It will also help to extend the life of your clothing and linen.

-- Drying your clothes as soon as you remove them from the washer will reduce the chance of wrinkles occurring and the chance of dye transfer from colored items to white items.
+- Drying your clothes as soon as you remove them from the washer will decrease the chance of wrinkles forming, and dye transfer from coloured items to white items from occurring.

-- We recommend that articles of clothing with screen-printing are turned inside out to minimize damage to the print.
-Garments with hooks or zippers should be fastened and where possible turned inside out.
+- We recommend that articles of clothing with screen-printing are turned inside out to prevent damage to the print.
+Garments with hooks or zippers should be fastened and where possible, turned inside out.

 Before You Load